-The Company listed its common shares on the TSX Venture Exchange (the "Exchange") for trading upon the completion of its initial public offering ("IPO") as disclosed in a prospectus filed with the regulators and dated May 25, 2007.
-The Company's shares are listed under the symbol VDR on the TSX Venture Exchange.
+The Company listed its common shares on the TSX Venture Exchange for trading upon the completion of its initial public offering ("IPO") as disclosed in a prospectus filed with the regulators and dated May 25, 2007.
+On January 16, 2017, the Company changed its name from Vendome Resources Corp. to Vanadium One Energy Corp.
+The Company's shares are listed under the symbol VONE (formerly: VDR) on the TSX Venture Exchange.

-These interim consolidated financial statements of the Company were authorized for issue in accordance with a resolution of the directors on July 31, 2017.
+These interim consolidated financial statements of the Company were authorized for issue in accordance with a resolution of the directors on July 30, 2018.